j03m/machine-learning-intuitions/perceptron/perceptron.md

 grad_biases = [np.zeros(b.shape) for b in self.biases]
 ```

 We refer to our adjustments as "gradients".
 These are partial derivatives.
-Don't worry if you don't understand that calculus yet, we'll explain it all.
+Don't worry if you don't understand that calculus yet, we'll explain it all in [Math for Machine Learning 1](./math-for-machine-learning-1.md).
 For right now just know
 we're going to do some math to understand the rate and direction of the error and we're going to call that a "gradient" and its purpose is so that we know how to adjust our weights and biases.

 2. Next up, we need to know how far off we are in our predictions.
 To do that we're going to simply get a difference and call it the delta: